germangar/makebsp-documentation/README.md

     - **Inter-Quake Model:** `.iqm`

 ### 4. Automatic Edge Chamfering
-A highly requested feature that physically rounds the sharp edges of structural and detail brushes, creating a bevel effect.
+A highly requested feature that visually rounds the sharp edges of structural and detail brushes, creating a bevel effect.
 - **Natural Highlights:** Prevents the classic "razor sharp" look of early 3D engines and naturally catches specular highlights on corners.
 - **Deep Control Hierarchy:** Chamfer width and concave/convex joint separation can be controlled globally via CLI or JSON profiles, overridden per-material in `.shader` files, or finely tuned on a per-entity basis using entity keys.
 - **T-Junction Preservation:** Integrates perfectly with the engine's T-junction fixing logic to guarantee watertight, crack-free meshes even after subdivision and corner contraction.